cobwebch/external_import/Documentation/Installation/Index.rst

 If there are no tasks to migrate, the External Import wizard will simply not show up.
 Otherwise just click on the "Execute" button and follow the instructions.

+Several general TCA configuration properties were renamed, to respect a global lowerCamelCase naming convention.
+This is the list of properties and how they were renamed:

+- additional\_fields => additionalFields
+- reference\_uid => referenceUid
+- where\_clause => whereClause

 .. _installation-upgrade-200: